lconcia/life_sciences_ml_at_tacc/docs/section1/running_on_hpc.rst

 .. note::

-   For this workshop, using allocation name ``frontera-training`` instead of "EXAMPLE"
+   For this workshop, using allocation name ``Frontera-Training`` instead of "EXAMPLE"

 If launch is successful, you will see output that includes the following excerpts: